a1600795/Trust2BlockChain/h8 bonus.md

 ### a) Updated: List and link tasks where you added substantial updates after cross review.

 I updated Tero's homepage as reference page for the assignment for the previous assignments where it was missing.
-But this was a separate task (task g) in assignment h4 public key.
+But this was a separate task in assignment h4 public key (task g).

 Other than that I didn't add anything afterwards as I believe it's kind of cheating.
 I completed some tasks on my own after I reviewed a classmate's work and saw how it was done properly, but I didn't update any of these activities to Github.
 So all the tasks I published to Github are genuinely untouched after they were submitted to Laksu.